 Criminals regularly encourage buyers to move away from the website to complete the transactions and may offer a further discount for doing so.
-Many websites offer users the opportunity to pay via a recognised, secure third party payment service, such as PayPal, Android Pay or Apple Pay.
-Read the website's advice and stick to it.
-Fraudsters might be insistent you pay via bank transfer instead.
+Many websites offer users the opportunity to pay via a recognised, secure 3rd party payment services e.g. Paypal, Android Pay or Apple Pay.
+Read the website's advice and stick to this.
+Fraudsters might be insistent you pay via Bank Transfer instead.
 By communicating and paying away from the website, contrary to their policies, you risk losing any protection you had.